Caroline McKenzie

 Caroline McKenzie is an Australian stage and screen actress.
 She is a member of the theatre and dance faculty at the Western Australian Academy of Performing Arts at Edith Cowan University.

 Television

 Her television work includes Ship to Shore, The Shark Net and The Sleepover Club.

+She appeared in two TV films about the 1982 theft of gold bullion from the Perth Mint : The Great Gold Swindle (1984) as Detective Cvijic and The Great Mint Swindle (2012) as Peg Mickelberg.